How to Turn Rugs into Riches

 “The best 19th-century rugs of the 85 subgroups of the Caucasus Mountains, the Bakshaish rugs of northwest Persia, the Ferahan Sarouks of central Persia and the finest of the classical Persian city rugs, such as Mohtasham Kashan and Laver Kirman,” he said, “have a particular strong following among connoisseurs because of their unique artistic and mature color palettes.”

 News reports of increasing prices at the top end of the market indicate that interest in high quality antique rugs continues to grow.

 Nonetheless, carpets will be a new asset class for many buyers, so the usual caveats apply about starting cautiously and working with trusted advisors while gaining market knowledge.
 The Claremont website has numerous buyer-education resources and an online gallery for getting started.

-Winitz also shared several suggestions for buyers: “First, rugs produced after 1920 to the present day may be interesting as home furnishings, but they have no intrinsic art or investment value,” the expert shared.
+Winitz also shared several suggestions for buyers: “First, rugs produced after 1920 to the present day may be interesting as home furnishings, but they have no intrinsic art or investment value,” the California antique rug dealer shared.
 “Because almost all rugs from the Second Golden Age were originally placed on the floor and encountered foot traffic, their conditions will vary.”